 Moreover, factors like user location, language, device, etc. are also accounted for.
 Search results for plumbing services in India will be different from that in the USA, China, or Japan.

 What Really Matters in SEO?

 There’s no magic pill to rank a webpage overnight in search engines.
 Period.
-It is the authority of the domain and relevancy of the content along with links (internal as well as external) helps in ranking the site well in Google.
+It is the authority of the domain, and relevancy of the content and links (internal and external) helps rank the site well in Google.

 The following matters in SEO.

 - A responsive site/blog design working well on mobile devices.

 - Targetting local users in one owns neighborhood.